senatov/MiMiNavigator/README.md

 ---

+⚠️ **Development Status**
-> ⚠️ **Development Status**: MiMiNavigator is under active development and **not ready for production use yet**.
-APIs, layouts, and internal structure may change without notice.
-Use at your own risk.
+MiMiNavigator is currently under active development and **not yet ready for production use**.
+APIs, layouts, and internal structures may change without prior notice.
+Please use at your own discretion.

+---

+### Disclaimer
+I am not an architecture expert and do not claim to be one.
+If you notice mistakes or disagree with my methods, reasoning, or learning process,
+I welcome your feedback via email or social media.
+Much of what follows represents my first attempts in this area,
+so I ask for your patience and indulgence.

+---

+### Transparency
+I openly acknowledge that I have used AI assistants
+to help clarify the philosophies and implementations of different architectures.

 ## 📖 Table of Contents